alterakey/trueseeing/README.md

 ![Main branch deploy status](https://github.com/alterakey/trueseeing/workflows/deploy/badge.svg)
 ![Main branch last commit](https://img.shields.io/github/last-commit/alterakey/trueseeing/main)

-trueseeing is a fast, accurate and resillient vulnerabilities scanner for Android apps.
+trueseeing is a fast, accurate and resillient vulnerability scanner for Android apps.
 We operate on the Dalvik VM level -- i.e. we don't care if the target app is obfuscated or not.

 ## Capability